uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * UI Design: Looks good.
 It's not obvious how you would use the UI to do some of ½ of the user stories.
     * Tool use: Frequent but inconsistent use of Git, etc. Commits/merges/PRs are medium and with inconsistent frequency.
 All the teammates are working at the same time.
 Using GitHub to help communicate.
 Well organized repository and branches.
     * TA Walkthrough: A couple of snags, bugs, last second workarounds.
     * Web Service API Documentation: Well documented, medium detail.
 A few things are unclear.
 Has example requests and responses from your API for every use of the API and ½ of user stories.
+If using automated documentation generation, there is extra documentation added on top of that.
     * Standards & Code Style: Adheres to standards, code is well organized and clean.
 Missing comments.
 Some minor issues with code style.
 Code units only do one thing.
 It takes a little digging sometimes to find the code responsible for a user story.
 * Satisfactory
     * User Stories UI: At least 3/8ths of the user stories are usable using the UI.